 The Government’s economic stimulus package will provide much needed relief to the many Australians affected by Covid-19.
 When more is required, this proposal from Academy Fellows for HECS-style loans to individuals and businesses will allow further financial assistance without impact on the budget bottom-line.

 Professor Bruce Chapman is an economist and has worked at The Australian National University since 1984, and been a Fellow of the Australian Academy of the Social Sciences since 1993.
 He has worked on contingent-style loans for over twenty years, including the initial design of the Australian HECS system.
 Professor Linda Botterill is the Head of School of Government & Policy at the University of Canberra, and has been a Fellow of the Australian Academy of the Social Sciences since 2015.
-Both experts say these “HECS-style” loans could help the economic shock of COVID-19.
+They have worked with other Fellows of the Academy to explore how “HECS-style” loans could help the economic shock of COVID-19.

 Read: Professor Bruce Chapman’s commentary in the Sydney Morning Herald (19 March, 2020).

-Read: Professor Bruce Chapman’s interview in Campus Review Weekly, which reaches over 200,000 readers a month.
+Read: Professor Bruce Chapman’s interview in Campus Review Weekly, (readership over 200,000 per month).

-Read: Academy Fellows Professor Bruce Chapman and Professor Linda Botterill explain how giving money now for people/businesses to pay back later could work (from The Conversation – 30 March, 2020).
+Read: Academy Fellows Professors Bruce Chapman, Linda Botterill, Glenn Withers and Warwick McKibbin explain how giving money now for people/businesses to pay back later could work (from The Conversation – 30 March, 2020).

 Watch: Academy Fellows Professor Bruce Chapman and Professor Linda Botterill discussing how income contingent loans could assist Australia.